ament/ament_lint/ament_clang_tidy/doc/index.rst

 The ``--explain-config`` option will explain the origin of the enabled configuration checks.

-The ``--add-headers`` option will display errors from all non-system headers.
+The ``--header-filter`` option will accept a regex and display errors from the specified non-system header files.
+To display errors from all non-system header, use ``--header-filter='.*'``.

+The ``--system-headers`` option will display errors from all system header files.

 The ``--quiet`` option will suppress printing statistics about ignored warnings and warnings treated as errors.

+The ``--export-fixes`` option will generate a DAT file of the recorded fixes when supplied with a file name.

+The ``--xunit-file`` option will generate a xunit compliant XML file when supplied with a file name.

 How to run the check from within a CMake ament package as part of the tests?
 ----------------------------------------------------------------------------